 Would flexible working make a difference to stress levels?

-In a recent survey, 86% said that flexible working would reduce their stress and 97% said a job with flexibility would bring a huge improvement or positive impact on their overall quality of life.
-The survey also found that commute-stress and maintaining a work-life balance had an effect on their answers and that if these were lessened, then they would feel better in regards to their mental health.
+97% of people have also said a job with flexibility would bring a huge improvement or positive impact on their overall quality of life.
+The same survey also found that commute-stress had an effect on their answers and that if these were lessened, then they would feel better in regards to their mental health.

 Findings From The UK Mental Health Charity ‘Mind’

 The UK mental health charity Mind has said that because flexible working gives employees better control over the hours which they work, this consequently promotes a healthier work/life balance.
 It provides the choice and opportunity to avoid the commuting during rush hour and the freedom to attend medical or personal appointments without taking holidays or unpaid time off to do so.
 All of these point toward better mental health and an improved ability to cope with any mental health problems.